blockchain-lab/shared_vision_towards_programmable_economy/README.md

 The global throughput of the mechanism is displayed in Figure x.
 On the horizontal axis, the network size is shown as the amount of users whereas the vertical axis denotes the transaction throughput in transactions per second.
 In this experiment, each user transacts with another user in a fixed set of neighbours.
 As a first observation, note the linear relationship in the figure between the population size and transaction throughput; this strongly indicates the horizontal scalability property for a network up to 1400 users.
 The throughput rate lowers when the number of facilitators in increased.
 This is explained by the fact that more facilitators require additional network communication between users, introducing overhead and latency.

 Figure x indicates that we have indeed created a scalable consensus mechanism, not bounded by a wasteful, expensive consensus mechanism like Proof-of-Work.
 With only a few servers, our consensus mechanism is able to reach global throughput rates surpassing that of Visa or SWIFT.
 Together with components higher in our technology stack, we enabled trusted trade at a large scale.

-#### Decentralized marketplace

-Our final piece of the architecture is an operational prototype for the core functionality of Uber.
-We created several generations of markets with improving levels of scalability, efficiency, and security.

-- picture of orderbook
-- autonomous entities exchanging bid/asks
-- dataset to obtain insight into real-world efficiency of our system

 ### Conclusions